 - Add user accounts explicitly denied SSH login using the DenyUsers directive.

-DenyUsers bob
+DenyUsers deploy

 DenyUsers entries are checked before AllowUsers and override permission for matching accounts.